leezhenghui/tsnode-proxify/README.md

      }
      ```

-    - Async: The method `completion` will be done in a future certain time point after the moment of method invocation being returned.
+    - `Async`: The method completion will be done in a future certain time point after the moment of method invocation being returned.

      ```
      e.g: